Ankit-Kulkarni/vagrant-configs/xenial/README.md

    SHELL
 ```

-* Adds the systemd dropin for docker.socket service for desired port
+* Adds the systemd dropin for docker.socket unit to expose docker api port.
+For any linux system adding the `/etc/systemd/system/docker.socket.d/docker-override.conf` file with `ListenStream` set to desired port will expose the docker api.

 ``` ruby
 $docker_expose_script = <<-SCRIPT